YarosMallorca/immich-automated-selfie-timelapse/README.md

 - **--pose-threshold**: Threshold for acceptable head pose.
 - **--desired-left-eye**: Desired left eye position as a fraction (x y) in the output image (default: 0.35 0.45).
 - **--max-workers**: Number of parallel processes to use (default: 4).
+- **--face-detect-model-paths**: Path to the CNN face detector model file (default: mmod_human_face_detector.dat).
+- **--landmark-model-path**: Path to the face landmark predictor model file (default: shape_predictor_68_face_landmarks.dat).

 ## Additional Notes

 - Ensure that the `shape_predictor_68_face_landmarks.dat` file is accessible by the script.
 Update the path if necessary.
 - The tool may require some manual sorting of the output images to achieve the best video effect.
-In particular I remove images with poor lighting.
+In particular, the face landmark detection is not super robust.
 - I find that a video framerate of 15 fps gives good results.
 - Contributions and improvements are welcome.